Monday, December 31, 2007

 (Part 5 of 5)

 “What the hell!”
 The exclamation came from Bud as he sat up and found Thomas sitting squarely in his lap.
 “Get off me you little pervert!”
 Bud slung Thomas to his feet, and the frightened child ran screaming to his mother.
 Jeremiah jumped from the loft to protect his brother, but before he could act Comfort stormed forth and knocked him aside.
 Then, behaving in a manner that neither of her sons had ever seen before, the newly widowed farm wife grabbed their visitor by the hair of his head and pulled him upright.
-The startled young man started to say something, but before he could utter a sound, Comfort slapped him smartly across the face.
+The startled young man opened his mouth to say something, but before he could utter a sound, Comfort slapped him smartly across the face.
 A thin stream of blood began to trickle from the corner of his mouth.

 Bud touched his lip and stared in disbelief at the blood on his finger.
 Enraged, he began to move toward Comfort.
 “You stupid cow!
 What the hell was that for?”
 Instead of offering an explanation that she considered completely unnecessary, Comfort backhanded the youth across the face causing the other corner of his mouth to also begin bleeding.